 This cool glassblowing space offers activities for kids of all ages.
-Children 9 and up can blow their own glass piece, such as an ornament or drinking glass.
-Younger artists can create a quick cast imprint of a hand or shell into which hot glass is poured.
-Or make a sun tile arrangement of colored glass heated and fused together in a clear square.
+Children 9 and up can blow their own glass pieces, such as an ornament or drinking glass.
+Younger artists can create a quick cast imprint of a hand or shell into which hot glass is poured or a sun tile arrangement of colored glass heated and fused together in a clear square.

-Eat or drink from your very own hand-painted mugs, glasses or dinnerware painted by your favorite mini artist.
-All the ceramics, paint and glazes are food safe, nontoxic and lead-free.
-You pay for the pottery plus a one time studio fee that covers glazing and firing; the studio fee is 50% of the price of the pottery.
-Closed Wednesday.
+Eat or drink from your very own hand-painted mugs, glasses, or dinnerware painted by your favorite mini artist.
+All the ceramics, paint, and glazes are food-safe, non-toxic, and lead-free.
+You pay for the pottery plus a one-time studio fee that covers glazing and firing; the studio fee is 50% of the price of the pottery.
+Closed Wednesdays.
 (On weekends, the studio may close early if there are no walk-ins, so call ahead if you're planning to come toward the end of the day.)

 With more than 400 pieces to choose from, this cozy space includes a vast selection of everything from piggy banks to animal figurines.
-Little painters can tap into their creative minds as they decorate their ceramic piece with paint, stencils, or stamps.
+Little painters can tap into their creative minds as they decorate their ceramic pieces with paint, stencils, or stamps.
 After they design it, the studio will glaze and fire for free!
-Story time is held on Wednesdays and Saturdays at 10am, and once a month Sensory Sundays includes a clay activity plus use of a quiet room if needed for $20 per child.
+Storytime is held on Wednesdays and Saturdays at 10am, and once a month, Sensory Sundays include a clay activity plus use of a quiet room if needed for $20 per child.